 Here are two articles you may find interesting:

 Edinburgh University to charge £36,000 a degree

 Parents of the past paid hefty tuition fees

-I would especially like to dedicate this blog post to readers who, like me, decided to return to study later in life, after the age of thirty, when they probably have (or had) a great many additional responsibilities - and deeper relationships - to support, not to mention bills to pay.
+I would especially like to dedicate this blog post to all the readers who, like me, decided to return to study after the age of thirty, to gain a university education.
+Many people who study for a degree at a later age probably have (or had) a great many additional responsibilities - and deeper relationships - to support and sustain, not to mention bills to pay.

 Here is one of my earlier posts mentioning the topic of education: